PyCQA/docformatter/docs/source/usage.rst

                             place closing triple quotes on a new-line when a one-line docstring wraps to two or more lines (default: False)
-      --force-wrap
-                            force descriptions to be wrapped even if it may result in a mess (default: False)
-      --tab_width width
-                            tabs in indentation are this many characters when wrapping lines (default: 1)
       --range start_line end_line
                             apply docformatter to docstrings between these lines;
                             line numbers are indexed at 1